 In terms of tech factor, the Headwind definitely wins: By connecting to a virtual training environment like Zwift, a speed sensor, or even your heart-rate monitor, the Headwind will adjust the fan’s speed accordingly, up to 30mph.
 Specifically shaped to a cyclists body, this Bluetooth- and ANT+-enabled smartfan can be controlled by the factors mentioned above or manually via a smartphone.
 While Wahoo doesn’t provide CFM measurements for this fan (they would likely be low as the fan only moves a very specific amount of air the size of the athlete’s body), obviously 30mph is a good midrange for what you’d feel outside.
 With that said, you may find yourself setting it on high more than anything else, making the high price tag feel a bit tough to swallow.

-This fan puts out a staggering amount of air (3,100-3,400CFM) and comes in at under $100, even with a remote.
-Though it’s sold as a floor fan, this monster can also be mounted on a wall and has a wide range of rotation.
+This fan puts out a staggering amount of air (3,100-3,400CFM) and comes in at under $100.
+Though it’s sold as a floor fan, this monster can also be mounted on a wall and has a wide range of manual rotation.
 Bear in mind, this fan is LOUD—even at a lower setting—so crank up the headphones while you’re in this tornado of air.
 Also, be sure to keep an eye on the little ones, as the blades could be a real hazard.